Mars Municipal

 Mars Municipal House

-My background had been arts until bereavement cloistered that part of my brain.
-Construction immersed me in physical labor, and provided access to craft disconnected from my grief.
+My background had been arts until bereavement cloistered that part of my brain, for the time being.
+Construction immersed me in physical labor, and provided access to craft disconnected from grief.
 So began my education in the rehabilitation of an 1887 farmhouse, and myself.

 The house was built in Albina, Oregon, a township consolidated by Portland in 1891.
 Records at the Oregon Historical Society show the only buildings in the vicinity were a church, firehouse, and handful of farmhouses.
 Writing on plaster in the stairwell reads, “This house was built in 1887 - Jed Hessler - remodeled in 1939”.
 The Volga German Institute lists the family name “Hessler from Norka” for the area and period.